Dear Madam, ladies, and gentlemen:

 And we have to bring back religion to America because without borders, law and order and religion, you really don't have a country anymore.
 We want religion brought back to America.
 We want to bring God back into our beautiful USA like never before.
 We want God back.
 Charlie would've been so pleased to hear his friends and colleagues today giving testimony and giving glory to God.

-Just so you know how serious I am about President Washington's farewell address, please note this letter from Dr. Richard Baker.
-United States Senate historian:
+Just so you know how serious I am about President Washington's farewell address, please note this letter from Dr. Richard Baker, United States Senate historian:

 There is so much more I want to write.
-Do not want to throw too much out there, but I do hope you will assist me in my effort for passage of the GEORGE WASHINGTON FAREWELL ADDRESS, REVIVIFICATION AND PRESERVATION ACT.
+Do not want to throw too much out there, but I do hope you will assist me in my effort for passage of the

 Charlie WAS -- and his name will forever be associated with -- an "institution for the general diffusion of knowledge" in accordance with the principles in George Washington's Farewell Address - as his mission was/is to ENLIGHTEN PUBLIC OPINION.